-Didier Drogba is the former captain and all-time top scorer of the Côte d'Ivoire national football team.
-Born in 1978, he was voted best all time Chelsea player by Chelsea fans and now plays with Canadian club Montreal Impact.
-He became UNDP Goodwill Ambassador on 24 January 2007 and appeared in numerous media for raising awareness of development challenges in Africa and calling for support to achieve the Millennium Development Goals (MDGs).
+The former captain and all-time top scorer of the Côte d'Ivoire national football team, who was voted best all-time Chelsea Football Club player by Chelsea fans, has another title to his repertoire.
+Didier Drogba became UNDP Goodwill Ambassador on 24 January 2007 to help raise awareness of development challenges in Africa and around the world.

 “UNDP works around the world making a positive difference in people’s lives, and I am proud to add my personal commitment to its work,” said Drogba at the time of his appointment.
 Over the years, Drogba has helped shine a spotlight on critical issues facing our people and planet and continues to generate support for the Sustainable Development Goals, also known as the Global Goals, agreed by world leaders to eradicate poverty and end climate change.

 He also participated in several anti-malaria and HIV/AIDS campaigns, highlighting implications for human rights and women's empowerment.
 Teaming up with fellow footbal legends Zinédine Zidane and Ronaldo, Drogba took part in UNDP's 12th Match Against Poverty in 2015.

 He continues to lend his support to UNDP's efforts to promote and implement the Global Goals and plays an active role in his country’s reconstruction process.

 Drogba vs. Malaria